We do not accept insurance. Learn more about our rates.

 My music theory teacher once said, “The train doesn’t stop.
 It just keeps on moving.”
 I’m sure he was referring to a project we needed to complete, but I think it applies well to therapy.

 When your child buys into the process, they get the most done.
-It takes time to build trust.
-I also need to use all my therapy “tricks” and techniques to help your child heal from the pain they’re experiencing.
+Building trust takes time.
+We also need to use all of our therapy “tricks” and techniques to help your child heal from the pain they’re experiencing.

 The more they practice what we learn together, the quicker they will make change happen.
-I strive to help children understand that taking positive steps leads to being able to take more positive steps… and this is how they can reach new heights in their journey through life.
+We strive to help children understand that taking positive steps leads to being able to take more positive steps and this is how they can reach new heights in their journey through life.

 What can I expect in the first session?

-Your first visit will last 90 minutes.
-This is where we discuss your history, and I’ll talk with you and your child about the therapy process and your goals for future sessions.
-We will also go over forms that I have sent you in advance.
+Your first visit will last 45 minutes.
+This is where we discuss your history, and we’ll talk with you and your child about the therapy process and your goals for future sessions.
+We will also go over the forms that we have sent you in advance.

 How long do subsequent visits last?